For Index of Brides, CLICK

 their residence at the rectory, Adolphustown..
 The bride was well known in musical

-circles, having been a member of the choir in St. James’ church for a number
+circles, having been a member of the choir in St. James church for a number

-of years, and assisting in concerts in the city and vicinity for a period.
-She was always a favorite that was in
+of years, and assisting in concerts in the city and vicinity for a

-demand.
+was in demand.
 She was one of the best

-workers in St. James’ congregation, and took an active part in every movement
+workers in St. James congregation, and took an active part in every movement

 having for its object the advancement of the interests of the church.
 It is not surprising, therefore, that on